SAP/openui5-docs/docs/Step_12_Make_a_Search_Bookmarkable_e85da53.md

 Storing the `arguments` objects internally in the controller is important, because we will use the current arguments when calling `navTo()` in the search event handler `onSearchEmployeesTable` and pass on the arguments with the updated search term.
 We keep the URL and the UI in sync by navigating to the current target again with the current value of the search field from the event’s source.
 The search value is stored in `this._oRouterArgs["?query"].search` together with the other query parameters and it is passed directly to the router again

+That’s it, now our search is bookmarkable and reflected in the URL.
+Try to access the following pages in your browser:

 -   `webapp/index.html#/employees/overview`

 -   `webapp/index.html#/employees/overview?search=`